pauldps/gfa-users/README.md

 * `find` (as GET, one user)
 * `ping` (as GET, health check and session data)

-A `data` attribute is also required for each case, and must be an object with the following attributes:
+A `data` (for POST, PUT, and PATCH) or `query` (for GET and DELETE) attribute is also required in most cases and must be an object with the following attributes:

 * Sign In: `email` (or whatever is defined as the "username" attribute -- see Configuration) and `password`
 * Create: all user attributes